-- adhere to the school's educational visits procedures and guidance; - always have another adult present on visits, unless otherwise agreed with the Head teacher or other senior manager;

-- undertake risk assessments where significant risks are identified or anticipated; - have parental consent to the activity; - ensure that their behaviour remains professional at all times; - never share a bed with a pupil; - never share a bedroom unless it involves a dormitory situation and the arrangements have been previously discussed with the Head teacher, parents and pupils; - refer to local and national guidance for Educational visits including exchange visits (both to the UK and abroad).
+- adhere to the school's educational visits procedures and guidance; - always have another adult present on visits, unless otherwise agreed with the Head teacher or other senior manager; - undertake risk assessments where significant risks are identified or anticipated; - have parental consent to the activity; - ensure that their behaviour remains professional at all times; - never share a bed with a pupil; - never share a bedroom unless it involves a dormitory situation and the arrangements have been previously discussed with the Head teacher, parents and pupils; - refer to local and national guidance for Educational visits including exchange visits (both to the UK and abroad).

-27. First aid and medication
+26. First aid and medication

-The School has an adequate number of qualified first-aiders in accordance with our risk assessment and taking into account national guidance.
+The School has an adequate number of qualified first-aiders in accordance with our risk assessment and taking account of national guidance.
+We will regularly review and update our first aid procedures, medicines in school Policy, Emergency Plan and relevant risk assessments as necessary.
 Training of first aiders is updated regularly in line with statutory requirements.
 Where necessary, parents will be informed when first aid has been administered.